The book of the Sibiel icons

 Complemented by a foreword by the Archbishop of Sibiu and Metropolitan of Transylvania, IPS Laurenţiu Streza, and by an original memoir by Prof. Dorin Oancea, son of Fr Zosim Oancea, the book is a complete guide not only for intending and actual visitors to the museum at Sibiel but also for those wishing to know more about the phenomenon of Transylvanian icons on glass.

-A multi-media presentation overall in Europe
+A multi-media live presentation overall in Europe

 The following is a list of the more notable venues where the presentation has been shown: